7+1 Commandments for Writing Irresistible Marketing Hooks

 A popular framework that divides the buying process into phases like Awareness, Consideration and Decision.

-Many professionals use this framework to map channels and tactics against buying phases.
-The goal is to identify the right channels for improving performance.
+Many professionals use it to map channels and tactics against buying phases, with the goal of improving overall marketing performance.

 However, there are as many critiques of the marketing funnel as there are versions of it.